 - The decades-long conflict between Israelis and Palestinians is rooted in competing claims to the Holy Land, and includes disputes over borders, Jerusalem, security, and Palestinian refugees.

-- The United States has long sought to broker a diplomatic solution to the conflict that would result in two states.
+- The United States has long sought a solution to the conflict that results in two states, although the Trump administration adopted policies that diverged from that goal.

 Israelis and Palestinians have clashed over claims to the Holy Land for decades, a conflict that has long been one of the world’s most intractable.
 Although the United States is a strong supporter of Israel, it has traditionally tried to advance a diplomatic solution that would reconcile the competing claims of the two parties.

 Multiple U.S. administrations have proposed road maps for a peace process that would result in two states, one Israeli and one Palestinian.
-However, many critics say prospects for a so-called two-state solution have dimmed with President Donald J. Trump’s controversial policy pivots on core components of the conflict, including Jerusalem’s status and Israeli settlements in the West Bank.
+However, critics say President Donald Trump limited prospects for a two-state solution by implementing controversial policies regarding core components of the conflict.
+Though the Joe Biden administration has reiterated U.S. support for a two-state solution, it has reversed only some of Trump’s changes while leaving others in place.
+Meanwhile, violence between the two sides has reached levels not seen since the last Palestinian uprising ended in 2005.

 What is the Israeli-Palestinian conflict about?